jameshfisher/jameshfisher.com/_posts/2016-12-05-makefile-c-compiler.md

 ---
-title: Setting C compiler in a `Makefile`
+title: How do I set the C compiler in a `Makefile`?
 ---

 How do you set your C compiler in a `Makefile`?
 You might write: